 - Disposable gloves (non-latex)

 Another useful resource?
 The American Red Cross.
 Many local Red Cross chapters offer pet first aid classes.
 Just type in your zip code on www.redcross.org to find class listings for your local chapter.
-You can also download their mobile pet first aid app for your smartphone, or stop by the Red Cross store to pick up their comprehensive dog and care first aid guides complete with DVD demonstrations.
+You can also download their mobile pet first aid app for your smartphone.